Caviar

-The roe can be "fresh" (non-pasteurized) or pasteurized, with pasteurization reducing its culinary and economic value.
+The roe can be fresh (non-pasteurized) or pasteurized, which reduces its culinary and economic value.

 Terminology

-According to the United Nations' Food and Agriculture Organization, roe from any fish not belonging to the Acipenseriformes order (including Acipenseridae, or sturgeon sensu stricto, and Polyodontidae or paddlefish) are not caviar, but "substitutes of caviar."
-This position is also adopted by the Convention on International Trade in Endangered Species of Wild Fauna and Flora, the World Wide Fund for Nature, the United States Customs Service, and France.
+According to the Food and Agriculture Organization of the United Nations (FAO), roe from any fish not belonging to the family Acipenseridae are not caviar, but "substitutes of caviar".
+In contrast, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) defines caviar more broadly, covering the processed roe of all species within the order Acipenseriformes, which includes both sturgeons and paddlefish.

 The term caviar is sometimes used to describe dishes that are perceived to resemble caviar, such as "eggplant caviar" (made from eggplant) and "Texas caviar" (made from black-eyed peas).